More and More

 “That’s pretty young to pick up your family,” Carey said.
 “People kept saying ‘[the auto industry] is so risky,’ but growing up, that’s all I knew.
 I didn’t think of it as risky, I thought of it as an exciting opportunity.”

 The gamble paid off.
 The couple worked hard and expanded the business.
 Carey also made sure to become active in the community, and they are still active there today.
-They have been involved with the Heartland United Way, St. Francis Foundation, and Grand Island Community Foundation,
+They have been involved with the Heartland United Way, St. Francis Foundation, and Grand Island Community Foundation, among others.

 The Hamiltons ran Hamilton Chevrolet Cadillac BMW in Grand Island for five years, and then purchased the Chevy and Mazda franchises in Kearney.
 They opened Midway Chevrolet Mazda in February 1987.
 The move was important as the previous Chevrolet dealership, Kizzier’s, had closed in 1985.
 That is a large gap in an auto industry that sells more than 2 million units annually, especially in a domestic-auto heavy area like the Midwest.